Tree-based Focused Web Crawling with Reinforcement Learning: Problem and Method Overview

 \subsubsection{Training with Reinforcement Learning}

-In our setting, the focused crawler is an RL agent operating on the MDP described in Section \ref{sec:MDPFormulation}.
-Here, we utilize the Double Deep Q-Network (DDQN) \cite{10.5555/3016100.3016191} agent; though other model-free RL agents that estimate Q-values on a state-action input could be also used in its place.
+In our setting, the focused crawler is an RL agent operating in the MDP described in Section \ref{sec:MDPFormulation}.
+Here, we utilize the Double Deep Q-Network (DDQN) \cite{10.5555/3016100.3016191} agent, given its training stability and the recent success of deep Q-learning in web crawling \cite{wang2019toward, avrachenkov2021deep}; though other model-free RL agents that estimate Q-values on a state-action input could be also used in its place.
 Let $\hat{Q}$ be the neural network estimation of the state-action value function of the agent's policy.
 Specifically, let $\pmb{\theta}$ be the parameters of the online Q-Network and $\pmb{\theta}^{-}$ the parameters of the target Q-Network of DDQN.
 Then, given a record $(\pmb{x}(s_t,a_t), r_{t+1}, s_{t+1})$ from Experience Replay $B$ \cite{Mnih2015HumanlevelCT}, that is utilized in Deep Q-learning settings for sampling past state transitions, the DDQN target \cite{10.5555/3016100.3016191} can be written as

+where $\tilde{A}_{t+1}$ is the union of the set of actions extracted at time step $t+1$ and the action returned by the tree frontier at time step $t+1$.
+More formally, we can compute $\tilde{A}_{t+1}$ as follows: